| |

 You’ll also need to consider the spacing needs of each plant as well.

-Once you have all your flowers in place, add an additional layer of potting soil and a layer of mulch.
+Once you have all your flowers in place, add another layer of potting soil and a layer of mulch.

-Since we live in Florida, we can only use pine straw or rubber mulch as per our termite bond.
-So, that might be something to keep in mind where you live too.
+Since we live in Florida, we can only use pine straw, or rubber mulch as per our termite bond.

 Be sure to water your wheelbarrow container garden heavily before cleaning up!